ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 console.log(r);
 ```

-Now we have an arithmetics calculator that works:
+Now we have an arithmetics calculator that correctly computes substractions and divisions:

 ```
 [~/.../pegjs/examples(master)]$ ./use.js 'simple_reduce' 5-3-2